2026 real estate lead management playbook

 For every brokerage, speed matters, yet very few are actually designed for it.

 Speed-to-lead is still one of the most leverageable improvements in the entire funnel.
-According to InsideSales research, conversion rates drop dramatically after just five minutes.
+According to InsideSales’ “Response Time Matters” research, conversion rates drop sharply after just five minutes.

 Yes – the “5-minute standard” is a real benchmark.
-But the difference between “we tried” and “we won” is an SLA your team can follow.
+But as a broker, you’ve got to turn it into an SLA your team can actually follow.

 Lead source